 E.1.
-Ecosystem services monitoring - Activity based monitoring

-Monthly community-based monitoring of the project area forms part of the activity-based monitoring schedule.
-The community monitoring reports on three potential threats; 1) Illegal land incursion resulting in habitat loss, thus loss of above ground biomass (this is within the project area and leakage area); 2) overgrazing or illegal cattle incursion and associated construction of cattle corrals (known locally as a 'boma'); 3) poaching or illegal bush meat hunting, this being a socio-economic issue for the Hadzabe.
-Paper forms and the matching SMART/Cybertracker mobile app system are still used to gather monthly data.
+Ecosystem services monitoring - Activity based monitoring resulting in habitat loss, thus loss of above ground biomass (this is within the project area and leakage area); 2) overgrazing or illegal cattle incursion and associated construction of cattle corrals (known locally as a 'boma'); 3) poaching or illegal bush meat hunting, this being a socio-economic issue for the Hadzabe.
+Paper forms and the matching Cluey data collection mobile app systems are still used to gather monthly data.
 As VGS teams build increased capacity they are migrated to the digital system.
 Community-based monitoring is compiled monthly by the field project managers and sent to the monitoring officer in Arusha to be added to the activity monitoring database.
 Many VGS are experienced and are already using the system with high efficiency, providing a myriad of useful data and metadata.
 Incidents recorded with GPS locations and photos through this simple and secure procedure are exceedingly valuable for project follow-up as well as internal community and legal uses.